RobRendell/gTove/README.md

 * Option for GM to view tabletop as a player - opaque Fog of War, hide hidden maps and minis.
 * When repositioning a map, keep selected until user taps or selects something else.
 * Refresh the grid on an already-displayed map if you edit the map grid layout.
+* Add buttons to bump grid-aligning pushpin one pixel up/down/left/right.
+* Adapt grid-aligning pushpins to portrait orientation.

 ## Plans/TODO

-* (Especially for touch interfaces) bump pushpin one pixel up/down/left/right.
 * Loading the scenario while events are being dispatched can cause the loading client to crash.
 GM client needs to record actions since start of last save (do Drive files have a version # in their metadata?) and catch up new clients once they've loaded the tabletop.